Adèle Exarchopoulos: 2013–2019: Breakthrough and acclaim

+She attracted international attention and critical acclaim for her performance in Blue Is the Warmest Colour, a 2013 film based on the 2010 French graphic novel of the same name.
+The film won the Palme d'Or at the 2013 Cannes Film Festival.
+Exarchopoulos and co-star Léa Seydoux were awarded the Palme d'Or alongside director Abdellatif Kechiche, becoming the only women apart from director Jane Campion to have won the award at the time; Exarchopoulos is the youngest person to ever receive the award.
+For her performance in Blue Is the Warmest Colour, she won the Los Angeles Film Critics Association Award for Best Actress, the César Award for Most Promising Actress, and the Trophée Chopard for Female Revelation of the Year, among dozens of other accolades.
 She received critical praise and her performance was cited as one of the year's best.
 Indiewire critic Eric Kohn stated that her performance was the best female performance of 2013.
 Her performance was praised for its "rawness."
 Critic A.O.
 Scott of The New York Times wrote that she gives a performance with "astonishing sensitivity" adding "Ms. Exarchopoulos almost never departs from the camera's scrutiny, and her reality, her ways of seeing and feeling, define the many shades of Blue."
 Justin Chang of Variety declared, "The picture belongs to Exarchopoulos, completely inhabiting a role aptly named after the thesp herself; with her husky voice and sweet, reluctant smile, she plays virtually every emotion a director can demand of an actress, commanding the viewer's attention and sympathy at every minute".
 Exarchopoulos discussed her process with The New York Times, explaining: "Abdellatif tried to keep us close to reality.
 He asked us to play with our own emotions.
 For example, I kept my own voice.
 It's very subtle, very delicate, the things that are a part of you and the things that are a part of your character".